RafalS3/SimpleDocumentScanner/README.md

 ## Usage

-This scanner process using an image using warp, in order to get it's straight and clear scan.
+This scanner process uses an image using warp, in order to get it's straight and clear scan.